ages 3-5

 5 Days/Week $5020 $7532 $12552 $3020 $4532 $7552

-*Extended Care is available in both the mornings and afternoons at $8/hour.
-In the mornings, you can drop-off as early as 8 am and in the afternoons, you can stay as late as 6 pm.
+*Extended Care is available in both the mornings and afternoons for an additional hourly fee.
+In the mornings, you can drop-off as early as 8 am and in the afternoons, you can stay as late as 5 pm.
 Please let us know if you will be needing extended care.

 ^Fernbrook Farms defines fully potty trained by the following: